QuantasSupport/Quantas/HOWTO.md

 		}
 	}

-## Step 3: Add the algorithm to the QUANTAS library

-QUANTAS is not yet aware that the new algorithm is available.
-One must add it to the ``main.cpp`` file as follows:

-- at the end of the includes, add:

-		#ifdef CHANGROBERTS_PEER
-		#include "ChangRobertsPeer.hpp"
-		#endif

-- at the end of the elifs, add:

-		#elif CHANGROBERTS_PEER
-		Simulation<quantas::ChangRobertsMessage, quantas::ChangRobertsPeer> sim;
-		#endif

-## Step 4: Set up and run an experiment
+## Step 3: Set up and run an experiment

 QUANTAS experiments are planned through a simple JSON file.
 For this experiment, we want to run the ``changroberts`` algorithm 10 times, lasting each 15 rounds.
 The network topology will be a ring of 10 nodes.
 With these parameters, the ``ChangRobertsInput.json`` file should look as follows: